Pirates of the Caribbean (attraction): Modifications

 The Old Bill scene was originally designed in 1972 for the Magic Kingdom version, but the scene was eventually brought to Disneyland, shortly after the Magic Kingdom version opened in 1973.

 The Barker Bird that guarded the entrance of the Magic Kingdom's version was originally installed in the unloading area when the ride opened in 1973.
-However, the issues with crowd control and congestion in the unloading area led to its placement outside of the entrance in 1975 and the 2006 refurbishment relocated the Barker Bird to the World of Disney Store until 2012.
+However, issues with crowd control and congestion in the unloading area led to it being moved outside of the entrance in 1975, and the 2006 refurbishment relocated the Barker Bird to the World of Disney store until 2012.
+On August 11, 2024, at D23 2024, Disney announced that a new Pirates of the Caribbean-themed tavern, named The Beak and Barrel featuring a restored Barker Bird named "Rummy", would be opening on August 29, 2025, with reservations, which would be opening on August 20, 2025 in Adventureland at the Magic Kingdom, and the backstory for the lounge bar will be revealed.
+Imagineers Chris Weck, Senior Creative Director, and Ken Ricci, Executive Creative Development, confirmed that "Rummy" is a descendant of the original Barker Bird.

-The loading area of the ride at Walt Disney World originally had a dual loading system with two channels to double the loading capacity.
-However, safety concerns over the underwater fin that would dispatch the boats resulted in the decision to use a single channel for both loading docks during a refurbishment made in the fall of 1991.
-As of 2017, both channels exist, but only one is used.
+The loading area of the ride at Walt Disney World originally had a dual loading system with two channels to double the loading capacity, but the safety concerns over the underwater fin that would dispatch the boats resulted in the decision to use a single channel for both loading docks during a refurbishment made in the fall of 1991.
+As of 2025, both channels exist, but only one is used.

 In 1997, the chase scene of the Disneyland original and Magic Kingdom version, which depicted male pirates chasing women (except for the final scene, where the roles were reversed), was altered, now showing the pirates chasing the women in pursuit of food the women were carrying.
-The "Pooped Pirate" was recast as the "Gluttonous Pirate," a rogue in search of food, while the woman hiding in the barrel was replaced by a cat.
+The "Pooped Pirate" was recast as the "Gluttonous Pirate", a rogue in search of food, while the woman hiding in the barrel was replaced by a cat.

 In Jason Surrell's book Pirates of the Caribbean: From The Magic Kingdom to the Movies, showwriter Francis Xavier "X" Atencio referred to these "softening" touches as "Boy Scouts of the Caribbean".

 In 2006, the ride was refurbished again, in order to tie it in with the then-new Pirates of the Caribbean: Dead Man's Chest film.
-This refurbishment saw the addition of Jack Sparrow animatronics to three individual scenes, as well as Captain Barbossa replacing the pirate captain in the battle room and an added waterfall projection of Davy Jones' face in the cave.
+This refurbishment saw the addition of Jack Sparrow (Johnny Depp) animatronics to three individual scenes, as well as Captain Hector Barbossa (Geoffrey Rush) replacing the pirate captain in the battle room and an added waterfall projection of Davy Jones' (Bill Nighy) face in the cave.
 The "Pooped/Gluttonous Pirate" now held a treasure map in his lap and a magnifying glass in one hand, and other modifications were made to the ride's lighting, audio, dialogue and effects.